 What is their sibling relationship like?

-Related post: 6 Effective Activities To Build Sibling Bonds
+⇒ Related Read: 6 Effective Activities To Build Sibling Bonds

 Any tips for parents on how NOT to spoil their kids?

 Teach children the value of money.
 When they ask for something, they should justify it: Do they need it or do they just want to have it?
-Also, good manners is something that I insist my children to practice, so I make sure that they don’t forget saying “please” and “thank you.”
+Also, good manners are something that I insist my children practise, so I make sure that they don’t forget saying “please” and “thank you.”

 Many working mothers experience mum guilt.
 How would you encourage them?

 It is always about quality and not quantity.